seaboyz/You-Dont-Know-JS/this & object prototypes/ch5.md

 **Don't miss an important but nuanced point here.**

-Designing software where you intend for a developer to, for instance, call `myObject.cool()` and have that work even though there is no `cool()` method on `myObject` introduces some "magic" into your API design that can be surprising for future developers who maintain your software.
+***Designing software where you intend for a developer to, for instance, call `myObject.cool()` and have that work even though there is no `cool()` method on `myObject` introduces some "magic" into your API design that can be surprising for future developers who maintain your software***.

 You can however design your API with less "magic" to it, but still take advantage of the power of `[[Prototype]]` linkage.